 The Group acknowledges that every enterprise should work towards the trend of low-carbon operation.
 The Group has been committed to environmental protection and invested substantial capital and human resources in environmental protection, striving to provide smart energy saving and emission reduction management solutions for the global market with PLC technology, and application of which includes streetlight control, building energy management and photovoltaic power management.
-Meanwhile, it has always been devoting our efforts to efficient use of energy in order to strike a balance between corporate development and environmental protection.
+Meanwhile, it has always been devoting efforts to efficient use of energy in order to strike a balance between corporate development and environmental protection.

-During the year under review, as the market demand for the Group's AMR maintenance services which is performed and based on narrowband products decreased following the transition of market demand from narrowband to broadband technology, the Group disposed two vehicles.
-Therefore, the vehicle utilization rate has dropped as compared to 2021, resulting in the decrease in petrol usage.
+During the year under review, the Group estimates that there will be a trend of decrease in market demand for the Group's AMR maintenance services which is performed and based on narrowband products following the transition of market demand from narrowband to broadband technology, the Group therefore had disposal of as well as reduced utilization of its motor vehicles which were involved in the performance of AMR maintenance services.
+Therefore, the vehicle utilization rate has dropped as compared to 2022, resulting in the decrease in petrol usage.
 Purchased electricity mainly represents power consumption by the Group for its operations.
-During the year under review, mainly due to the increase in research and development activities and business volume, the Group recorded an increased consumption of purchased electricity as compared to 2021.
-Based on the above, the overall energy consumption decreased by approximately 5% from approximately 381,342.50 kWh in 2021 to approximately 363,269.24 kWh in 2022.
-The Group's energy consumption for the year ended 31 December 2022 is as follows:
+During the year under review, mainly due to the increased electricity consumption in research and development, the Group recorded an increased consumption of purchased electricity as compared to 2022.
+Based on the above, the overall energy consumption decreased by approximately 14% from approximately 363,269.24 kWh in 2022 to approximately 318,217.32 kWh in 2023.
+The Group's energy consumption for the year ended 31 December 2023 is as follows:

-Types of Energy Unit 2022 2021
+Types of Energy Unit 2023 2022

-Petrol 4 kWh 151,271.24 215,982.28
+Petrol 4 kWh 99,704.69 151,271.24

-Purchased electricity kWh 211,998.00 165,360.22
+Purchased electricity kWh 218,512.63 211,998.00

-Total kWh 363,269.24 381,342.50
+Total kWh 318,217.32 363,269.24

-Intensity kWh/turnover (RMB'000) 2.42 1.54
+Intensity kWh/turnover (RMB'000) 3.35 2.42

-4. Actual petrol consumption in 2022 and 2021 is approximately 15,608.88 liters and approximately 22,286.07 liters.
+^{4.} Actual petrol consumption in 2023 and 2022 is approximately 10,288.00 liters and approximately 15,608.88 liters.